 The Project will be completed as efficiently and speedily as possible by the Contractor as long as no overdue amounts are outstanding on any invoice sent by the Contractor to the Client.
 The Contractor makes no guarantees to adhere to any deadlines whether implied, inferred or stated by the Client or by the Contractor.

 2.0 Payment Terms

-All amounts are in US dollars unless stated otherwise.
+All amounts are in Australian dollars unless stated otherwise.